Intel (NASDAQ:INTC) Releases FY 2021 Earnings Guidance

 Intel (NASDAQ:INTC) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $5.280-$5.280 for the period, compared to the Thomson Reuters consensus estimate of $4.790.
 The company issued revenue guidance of $73.50 billion-$73.50 billion, compared to the consensus revenue estimate of $73.60 billion.Intel also updated its Q4 2021 guidance to $0.900-$0.900 EPS.

-Several analysts have commented on the stock.
-Mizuho downgraded shares of Intel from a buy rating to a neutral rating and dropped their target price for the stock from $70.00 to $55.00 in a report on Friday, October 22nd.
-Barclays decreased their price target on shares of Intel from $50.00 to $45.00 and set an underweight rating for the company in a research note on Friday, October 22nd. reaffirmed a hold rating and set a $60.00 price target on shares of Intel in a research note on Tuesday, July 6th.
-Truist decreased their price target on shares of Intel from $60.00 to $52.00 and set a hold rating for the company in a research note on Friday, October 22nd.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Intel from $58.00 to $55.00 and set a hold rating for the company in a research note on Friday, October 22nd.
-Twelve analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of Hold and a consensus price target of $56.30.
+Several research firms have recently commented on INTC.
+Susquehanna lowered their price objective on shares of Intel from $60.00 to $55.00 and set a neutral rating for the company in a research note on Friday, October 22nd.
+Barclays lowered their price objective on shares of Intel from $50.00 to $45.00 and set an underweight rating for the company in a research note on Friday, October 22nd.
+Bank of America lowered their price objective on shares of Intel from $52.00 to $45.00 and set an underperform rating for the company in a research note on Friday, October 22nd.
+Roth Capital lowered their price objective on shares of Intel from $60.00 to $53.00 and set a neutral rating for the company in a research note on Friday, October 22nd.
+Finally, Rosenblatt Securities restated a sell rating on shares of Intel in a research report on Friday, October 22nd.
+Eleven research analysts have rated the stock with a sell rating, sixteen have assigned a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $56.52.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 1st.
-Stockholders of record on Sunday, November 7th will be issued a dividend of $0.3475 per share.
-This represents a $1.39 dividend on an annualized basis and a dividend yield of 2.84%.
-The ex-dividend date of this dividend is Thursday, November 4th.
-Intel’s dividend payout ratio is currently 26.23%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 1st.
+Stockholders of record on Sunday, November 7th will be issued a $0.3475 dividend.
+The ex-dividend date is Thursday, November 4th.
+This represents a $1.39 annualized dividend and a dividend yield of 2.73%.
+Intel’s dividend payout ratio is currently 26.99%.

-In related news, Director Frank D. Yeary purchased 10,000 shares of the company’s stock in a transaction that occurred on Monday, October 25th.
-The stock was acquired at an average price of $49.66 per share, with a total value of $496,600.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.02% of the stock is owned by insiders.
+In other news, Director Frank D. Yeary acquired 10,000 shares of the company’s stock in a transaction on Monday, October 25th.
+The shares were bought at an average cost of $49.66 per share, with a total value of $496,600.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Dion J. Weisler acquired 10,351 shares of the company’s stock in a transaction on Thursday, October 28th.
+The stock was purchased at an average cost of $48.11 per share, for a total transaction of $497,986.61.
+The disclosure for this purchase can be found here.
+Corporate insiders own 0.02% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of INTC.
-Ironwood Wealth Management LLC. grew its position in Intel by 2.8% in the second quarter.
-Ironwood Wealth Management LLC. now owns 8,511 shares of the chip maker’s stock valued at $478,000 after acquiring an additional 232 shares during the last quarter.
-OLD Mission Capital LLC bought a new position in Intel in the third quarter valued at about $727,000.
-Finally, Morgan Stanley grew its position in Intel by 5.3% in the second quarter.
-Morgan Stanley now owns 27,235,326 shares of the chip maker’s stock valued at $1,528,991,000 after acquiring an additional 1,378,548 shares during the last quarter.
-62.24% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of INTC.
+Morgan Stanley grew its position in shares of Intel by 5.3% in the 2nd quarter.
+Morgan Stanley now owns 27,235,326 shares of the chip maker’s stock valued at $1,528,991,000 after buying an additional 1,378,548 shares during the last quarter.
+OLD Mission Capital LLC purchased a new position in shares of Intel in the 3rd quarter valued at $727,000.
+Finally, Ironwood Wealth Management LLC. grew its position in shares of Intel by 2.8% in the 2nd quarter.
+Ironwood Wealth Management LLC. now owns 8,511 shares of the chip maker’s stock valued at $478,000 after buying an additional 232 shares during the last quarter.
+62.03% of the stock is currently owned by hedge funds and other institutional investors.

 Intel Company Profile